|

 - CLRL

-- Cross London Rail Link - the organisation responsible for delivering
+- Cross London Rail Link.

-- Co-Co
+- COSS

 - CP

-31st March 2014.
-CP5 runs from 2014 to 2019 and so on.
+31st March 2024.
+CP7 runs from 2024 to 2029 and so on.

 - Crossrail

-- Scheme to connect lines east and west of London with a tunnel from Royal Oak to Pudding Mill Lane (for Shenfield)
+- Project to connect lines east and west of London with a tunnel from

 - CRPB